 \section{Introduction}

-Multivariate time series \cite{time1,time2,time3} are ubiquitous for many web applications \cite{web1,web2}, which are sequences of events collected over time, with each event consisting of observations recorded across multiple attributes.
-For example, the electrocardiogram (ECG) \cite{sarkar2020self} signals in electronic health records (EHRs) capture various aspects of heart function through multiple sensors.
-Comprehensive analysis of such data can facilitate decision-making in real applications~\cite{use1,use2}, such as human activity recognition, healthcare monitoring, and industry detection.
-Particularly, as a fundamental problem in time series analysis, multivariate time series classification (MTSC) tasks, have attracted significant attention in academia and industry.
+Multivariate time series~\cite{time1,time2} are commonly encountered in various domains, consisting of sequences of events collected over time, where each event includes observations recorded across multiple attributes.
+For example, the electrocardiogram (ECG)~\cite{sarkar2020self} signals in electronic health records (EHRs) capture various aspects of heart function through multiple sensors.
+Comprehensive analysis of such data can facilitate decision-making in real applications~\cite{use1}, such as human activity recognition, healthcare monitoring, and industry detection.
+Particularly, as a fundamental problem in time series analysis, multivariate time series classification (MTSC) has attracted significant attention both in academia and industry~\cite{ismail2019deep}.

-Over the years, various approaches have been developed to address the MTSC problem \cite{susto2018time,ismail2019deep,abanda2019review}.
-Traditional methods like Dynamic Time Warping (DTW) \cite{DTW} with nearest neighbor classifiers~\cite{KNN} have been popular for aligning time series of varying lengths.
-But they struggle to capture the hidden features of the time series data, leading to inaccurate modeling.
-Deep learning~\cite{deep1} has since revolutionized MTSC by reducing the need for feature engineering.
-Among them, convolutional neural network (CNN)-based \cite{cnn1,cnn2} and transformer-based \cite{informer,autoformer} approaches have garnered considerable attention.
-Despite their success, deep learning models are often criticized for their "black box" problem~\cite{black}, limiting their interpretability.
-The aforementioned methods can be classified as numerical paradigms, as they primarily focus on modeling numerical time series data.
+Over the years, various approaches have been developed to address the MTSC task \cite{susto2018time,ismail2019deep,middlehurst2024aeon}.
+Traditional methods like Dynamic Time Warping (DTW) \cite{DTW} with nearest neighbor classifiers~\cite{KNN} align time series of varying lengths but struggle to capture hidden features, leading to inaccurate modeling.
+Machine learning methods, such as Support Vector Machines \cite{svm} and Random Forests \cite{random}, rely on handcrafted features and assume stationarity, which hinders their effectiveness in handling dynamic and diverse time series data.
+Deep learning \cite{deep1} has since reduced the need for feature engineering, with CNN-based \cite{cnn1,cnn2} and transformer-based \cite{informer,autoformer} approaches gaining significant attention.
+However, deep learning methods rely on a large amount of labeled data, limiting their application in practical scenarios.

-Pre-trained large language models (LLMs), have driven rapid progress in natural language processing (NLP)~\cite{minaee2024large}.
-In the meanwhile, LLMs' impressive capabilities have inspired their application for time series analysis~\cite{gruver2024large,timellm,instruct,tao2024hierarchical}.
-For example, Time-LLM reprograms LLMs for time series tasks by using a process called reprogramming, which transforms time series data into formats that LLMs can understand.
-InstructTime transforms time series classification using LLMs for direct label generation, improving performance and cross-domain adaptability.
-These methods effectively align time series with the outputs of LLMs, yielding strong results.